-AT - Command Prefix
+AT Command Prefix

 Modem commands begin with an AT prefix that gets the modem's attention.
 The speed and character format at which the DTE sends this prefix tells the modem the speed and format for responding to commands, and at which speed to attempt the connection.
-See the Installation Guide for the speeds, formats, and transmission methods supported by your modem.
+See your modem's installation information for the speeds, formats, and transmission methods supported by your modem.

-+++ - Escape Sequence
++++ Escape Sequence